 A Suspended RPSL License means that, after the issuance of a Show Cause Notice (SCN) and completion of the investigation process, the Competent Authority has suspended the RPS agency’s license for a specified period.

-RPSL licences may be suspended for a variety of reasons, including non?compliance with DG Shipping rules, violation of seafarer rights, fraudulent recruitment practices, audit failures, or crew abandonded issues identified during inspections or investigations.
+RPSL licences may be suspended for a variety of reasons, including non-compliance with Director General of Maritime Administration (DGMA), rules, violation of seafarer rights, fraudulent recruitment practices, audit failures, or crew abandonded issues identified during inspections or investigations.

-You can verify a company’s RPSL status — whether active, suspended, expired, or cancelled — by checking the official DG Shipping RPSL list on the Directorate General of Shipping portal.
+You can verify a company’s RPSL status, whether active, suspended, expired, or cancelled — by checking the official Director General of Maritime Administration (DGMA), RPSL list on the Directorate General of Shipping portal.
 Always confirm the real?time licence status before engaging with an agency